-With all the coverage of the 2016 Presidential election and then proposed repeal of the Affordable Care Act (popularly known as “Obamacare”), many small employers may be unaware that last-minute legislation gave them the option to offer health reimbursement arrangements to their employees.
+With all the coverage of the 2016 Presidential election and then proposed repeal of the Affordable Care Act (popularly known as “Obamacare”), many nonprofits and small employers may be unaware that last-minute legislation gave them the option to offer health reimbursement arrangements to their employees.

 Such HRAs became outmoded by Obamacare.
 Now, this new QSEHRA option may turn out to be valuable for qualifying small employers hoping to attract talent by offering benefits packages as part of their compensation.

 The Internal Revenue Service describes a Health Reimbursement Arrangement (HRA) as an arrangement funded solely by an employer to reimburse employees for medical care expenses for the employee or employee’s covered family members.

 Under the Affordable Care Act, HRAs were considered to be group health plans, and thus subject to ERISA and minimum coverage requirements.
 The Department of Labor, in conjunction with the IRS, emphasized that employers could not offer an HRA as a way to help employees purchase individual market coverage in subsequent guidance.